 The school stresses the importance of its students’ behaving in a way that is in harmony with Japanese mores and culture, particularly when they are out in public or interacting with locals.
 Only by making this transition can students develop the ability to “code switch” from one culture to another, an essential skill for succeeding in any international environment—be it in school, in public, or in the modern workplace.

-Accredited by the Council of International Schools, KAIS EMS currently enrolls 90 K–8 students, one-third of whom are Japanese.
-An additional one-third of the students come from North America and the U.K. The school frames its inquiry-based learning around the U.S. Common Core Curriculum.
+At present, KAIS EMS enrolls 90 K–8 students, one-third of whom are Japanese.
+An additional one-third of the students come from North America and the U.K. Currently in its accreditation process with the Council of International Schools, the school frames its inquiry-based learning around the U.S. Common Core Curriculum.
 High academic standards and attentive, personalized education are delivered through a blend of traditional subject teaching and inquiry-guided, project-based STEM and humanities lessons.
 The total teaching staff of 17 includes three from Japan, seven from North America, and three from the U.K.

 To facilitate bonding among students of all ages, KAIS EMS groups students at all grades levels into distinct Houses that compete in daily challenges—morning workouts, reading competitions, trivia, spelling bees, and more.
 Earned points are carefully tallied and announced every Friday at school assemblies.